DoctorKhan/The-Social-Game-Book/output/final/The_Social_Game_Complete_Book.md

 - **Consumer culture** replaces community connection with product consumption
 - **Social media** creates the illusion of connection while increasing actual isolation

-The investigators realized they had been documenting variations of this same process operating at civilizational scale.
+I realized I had been documenting variations of this same process operating at civilizational scale.
 The Divide and Conquer tactics, the Hollow Middle, the Digital Accelerant—all were sophisticated implementations of this ancient strategy.

 **The insight was both terrifying and liberating: isolation is the primary weapon of control.
 Therefore, connection is the primary weapon of resistance.**